Take-Two (TTWO)

 For gaming businesses like Take-Two, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include royalties to sports leagues or celebrities featured in games, fees paid to Alphabet or Apple for games downloaded in their digital app stores, and data center hosting expenses associated with delivering games over the internet.

-Take-Two’s gross margin is slightly below the average consumer internet company, giving it less room to invest in areas such as product and marketing to grow its presence.
-As you can see below, it averaged a 54.7% gross margin over the last two years.
-Said differently, Take-Two had to pay a chunky $45.33 to its service providers for every $100 in revenue.
+Take-Two’s unit economics are higher than the typical consumer internet business and signal that it has competitive products and services.
+As you can see below, it averaged a decent 58.1% gross margin over the last two years.
+Said differently, Take-Two paid its providers $41.92 for every $100 in revenue.
+Take-Two Trailing 12-Month Gross Margin

 7. User Acquisition Efficiency

-Consumer internet businesses like Take-Two grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Take-Two grow from a combination of product virality, paid advertisement, and incentives.

-It’s expensive for Take-Two to acquire new users as the company has spent 54.9% of its gross profit on sales and marketing expenses over the last year.
-This inefficiency indicates that Take-Two’s product offering can be easily replicated and that it must continue investing to maintain an acceptable growth trajectory.
+It’s relatively expensive for Take-Two to acquire new users as the company has spent 46.2% of its gross profit on sales and marketing expenses over the last year.
+This inefficiency indicates that Take-Two operates in a competitive market and must continue investing to maintain an acceptable growth trajectory.
+Take-Two User Acquisition Efficiency

 8. EBITDA

 Take-Two has been an efficient company over the last two years.
-It was one of the more profitable businesses in the consumer internet sector, boasting an average EBITDA margin of 12.4%.
-This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
-Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.
+It was one of the more profitable businesses in the consumer internet sector, boasting an average EBITDA margin of 13.7%.

-Analyzing the trend in its profitability, Take-Two’s EBITDA margin decreased by 10.6 percentage points over the last few years.
+Looking at the trend in its profitability, Take-Two’s EBITDA margin decreased by 1.9 percentage points over the last few years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, Take-Two generated an EBITDA profit margin of 10.2%, up 2.6 percentage points year on year.
-The increase was encouraging, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+In Q4, Take-Two generated an EBITDA margin profit margin of 10.3%, down 5.1 percentage points year on year.
+Since Take-Two’s EBITDA margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 9. Earnings Per Share

-In Q1, Take-Two reported EPS at negative $21.08, down from negative $17.02 in the same quarter last year.
-This print missed analysts’ estimates.
+In Q4, Take-Two reported EPS of negative $0.50, up from negative $0.71 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
 Over the next 12 months, Wall Street is optimistic.
-Analysts forecast Take-Two’s full-year EPS of negative $25.39 will flip to positive $1.35.
+Analysts forecast Take-Two’s full-year EPS of negative $22.38 will flip to positive $1.14.

 10. Cash Is King

-Take-Two’s free cash flow clocked in at $224.9 million in Q1, equivalent to a 14.2% margin.
-Its cash flow turned positive after being negative in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Take-Two’s free cash flow clocked in at $236.2 million in Q4, equivalent to a 13.9% margin.
+Its cash flow turned positive after being negative in the same quarter last year, building on its favorable historical trend.

 11. Balance Sheet Assessment

-With $635.9 million of EBITDA over the last 12 months, we view Take-Two’s 4.2× net-debt-to-EBITDA ratio as safe.
-We also see its $106.5 million of annual interest expenses as appropriate.
+With $1.06 billion of EBITDA over the last 12 months, we view Take-Two’s 1.1× net-debt-to-EBITDA ratio as safe.
+We also see its $27.7 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

 13. Is Now The Time To Buy Take-Two?

-Take-Two isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was solid over the last three years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last three years makes it a less attractive asset to the public markets.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EBITDA margin shows the business has become less efficient.
+When it comes to Take-Two’s business quality, there are some positives, but it ultimately falls short.
+First off, its revenue growth was decent over the last three years and is expected to accelerate over the next 12 months.
+And while its declining EPS over the last three years makes it a less attractive asset to the public markets, its projected EPS for the next year implies the company’s fundamentals will improve.
+On top of that, its strong EBITDA margins show it’s a well-run business.

-Take-Two’s EV/EBITDA ratio based on the next 12 months is 19.1x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+Take-Two’s EV/EBITDA ratio based on the next 12 months is 28.3x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.